nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - A digital interface in which a user interacts with graphical components such as icons, buttons, and menus.
 Example: Windows 11, most websites

 ### Java
-- The programming language HRConnect is based on.
+- The programming language HRConnect is primarily developed with.
 - It has to be downloaded from [here](https://www.oracle.com/sg/java/technologies/downloads/#java17-windows) (scroll down to get to the Java 17 downloads) and installed before attempting to run HRConnect.

 ### JSON